amsiceza/TBridge-Ecommerce-Project/README.md

 ---

 ### Multer 🌅
-* Investigate what the Multer middleware is and implement it to be able to attach images when creating or updating products.
+* Investigate what the Multer middleware is and implement it to be able to attach images when creating products.

 ---